lesupermomo/B-VAE/README.md

 # B-VAE
-My project aims to extend the B-VAE work by experimenting on a more challenging dataset of dog breeds, which will provide insights into the scalability and robustness of these models.
+My project aims to extend the B-VAE (Rao et Al.) work by experimenting on a more challenging dataset of dog breeds, which will provide insights into the scalability and robustness of these models.